Av3boy/Sourcefier/README.md

 NOTE: Unfortunately, not all developers add the information to their sites we require.

+## Contributing
+If you wish to contribute to the project, please create a feature branch.
+For this functionality you write, create an issue (if not open already) and assign yourself.
+Now take the id of the issue as the starting name of the branch.
+Example:
+1234-fix-typo

+Once your fix is complete.
+Please create a pull request to the main branch.

 ## Detecting the parts of the source

 **NOTE: Not all sites contain all the required information, such as the author or the release date so remember to check the output source validity.**